Student Grant Program

 The Evolving Earth Foundation will only provide grants to accredited non-profit institutions.
 If requested, you may need to provide proof of your institution's current IRS Tax-Exempt Status.
 Grant award checks are written to the institution, not to an individual.

-To be considered for the current grant cycle, all applications must be received by the foundation no later than March 3, 2014.
+Our 2014 grant cycle is now closed.
+Applications are not currently accepted.
+Check back for 2015 Grant Program information and deadlines.
 All submitted applications and associated materials will retained by the Evolving Earth Foundation; they will not be returned to the author.

 The original grant application plus two copies should be mailed to: